IMOP-lab/PaR-Pytorch/README.md

             return out

 # Experiment
-**Here we present the quantitative and qualitative results of different benchmark models integrated with PaR.**
+**Here, we present the quantitative and qualitative results of different benchmark models on the public data sets FALRE2021, OIMHS, SegTHOR, and the improvement of the segmentation effect brought by the introduction of PaR.**